Tomorrow (novel): Plot summary

 Mike Hook is a wartime child.
 His father, "Grandpa Pete," and his mother, "Grandma Helen," both hardly turned 20, hastily get married in 1944 just before Pete rejoins the RAF to fight in the Second World War.
 He is shot down over Germany, survives, and spends several months in a prisoner-of-war camp.
 In January 1945, while he is still away from home, his son Mike is born.

 After the war and his safe return to England, Pete becomes a successful entrepreneur.
 Mike, who remains an only child, develops an interest in nature quite early in life and eventually, in the 1960s, decides to read Biology at the recently opened University of Sussex.
 There, in 1966, he meets Paula Campbell, who has come from London to study English Literature and Art, and their relationship soon turns out to be much more than just a fling.

 Paula is the only child of a divorced High Court judge with Scottish roots.
 That man, "Grandpa Dougie," born shortly after the turn of the century, contributes to the war effort by deciphering code somewhere in the English countryside.
 There, already in his mid-forties, he falls for Fiona McKay, a young secretary with pretty legs who is twenty years his junior, and marries her.
 Paula, also born in 1945, is sent to a girls' boarding school.
 Already during her years at school Paula feels her father's growing estrangement from his wife, a development which culminates in divorce and "Grandma Fiona" running off with a man her own age "dripping with some kind of oil-derived, Texan-Aberdonian wealth".
 After that, Paula hardly ever sees or talks to her own mother again.
 Just as Mike, she remains an only child.
 After finishing school, she decides to go on to Sussex University.

 In tune with the spirit of the age, both Mike and Paula adopt a promiscuous lifestyle during their student days.
 However, they realise immediately after their first meeting that they are meant for each other and, deeply in love, decide to become monogamous and to spend the rest of their lives together.
 They get married in 1970 at the age of 25 and gradually start pursuing their respective careers—Mike as the editor of a struggling science journal, Paula as an art dealer.

 In 1972, Paula eventually goes off the pill as they both wish to have children.
-When Paula does not become pregnant, the couple decide to have themselves tested:
+When Paula does not become pregnant, the couple decide to have themselves tested.

-[...]
-We looked sadly and sympathetically at each other, as if one of us might have to choose, heads or tails, and one of us might have to lose.
-At this stage we still hoped.